-The regulation aims to minimize the consumption of product coming from supply chains associated with deforestation of forest degradation, to increase the EU demand for legal and deforestation-free commodities and products, and to reduct carbon emissions.
-It will replace the EU Timber regulation be the end of 2025.
+The regulation aims to minimize the consumption of products coming from supply chains associated with deforestation or forest degradation, to increase the EU demand for legal and deforestation-free commodities and products, and to reduce carbon emissions.
+It will replace the EU Timber regulation by the end of 2025.

 We fully support the goals of the EUDR to reduce carbon emissions and to stop forest degradation and deforestation.
-Beyong legal compliance, this is an intrinsic value to our company, reflecting our deep commitment to sustainability and responsible business practices.
+Beyond legal compliance, this is an intrinsic value to our company, reflecting our deep commitment to sustainability and responsible business practices.

-Over the past year and a half, we have been preparing for th implementation through a comprehensive corporate projec driving it forward with full speed.
-The following measures hav been successfully implemented since then:
+Over the past year and a half, we have been preparing for the implementation through a comprehensive corporate project, driving it forward with full speed.
+The following measures have been successfully implemented since then:

-cts Set-up of a cross-departmental EUDR project involving

-or all European delfort sites that encompasses a targeted

-nd EUDR program and training

-се Detailed analysis and close monitoring of the

-by regulation and guidance documents

-Rigorous gap analysis of our existing strong and

-robust due diligence system

-is- Close collaboration with Preferred by Nature

-nd Review and revision of our internal processes

-re- Proactive supplier engagement to ensure their

-ole EUDR readiness

-Set-up of adequate IT infrastructure

-Implementation of a software tool supporting

-he due diligence processes

-ct, Development of a Responsible Wood Pulp

-ve Sourcing Policy

-Comprehensive training for our employees
+- Set-up of a cross-departmental EUDR project involving all European delfort sites that encompasses a targeted EUDR program and training - Detailed analysis and close monitoring of the regulation and guidance documents - Rigorous gap analysis of our existing strong and robust due diligence system - Close collaboration with Preferred by Nature - Review and revision of our internal processes - Proactive supplier engagement to ensure their EUDR readiness - Set-up of adequate IT infrastructure - Implementation of a software tool supporting due diligence processes - Development of a Responsible Wood Pulp Sourcing Policy - Comprehensive training for our employees advancing resource efficiency

-Learn more about

-our commitment to

-responsible pulp sourcing
+Learn more about our commitment to responsible pulp sourcing